SirGarhi/garhis-grotto-foundry/docs/arcane_ammo.md

 [Shared Crafting and Formula Mechanics](consumable_shared_mechanics.md)

 Arcane Ammunition refers to any ammunition that is infused with magical energy in some fashion.

+In addition to the standard requirements, crafting arcane ammo safely requires proficiency in the *Arcana* skill.

 * Some Ammunition types require a Saving Throw, the DC is determined by your Ammo DC.
 	* Ammo DC: 8 + Proficiency Bonus + Dexterity Modifier.